orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

    - Private hypervisors and public cloud together.

-WHAT: NuCalm Components
+WHAT: Calm Components
 ***********************

 .. figure:: http://s3.nutanixworkshops.com/calm/nucalm/image10.png

 **Application-focus**

-NuCalm is an application-centric view of IT infrastructure, as compared to the existing VM-centric views for most IT management planes.
+Calm is an application-centric view of IT infrastructure, as compared to the existing VM-centric views for most IT management planes.
 As IT evolves to microservices with a focus on self-service and the business user, the business increasingly consumes applications, not the VMs or containers underlying the application.
-The basic unit of creation within NuCalm is the application, with a single VM being a simpler application with n=1.
+The basic unit of creation within Calm is the application, with a single VM being a simpler application with n=1.
 Applications containing multiple VMs or containers are provisioned, managed and deleted as a set instead of independent units.

-NuCalm understands dependencies between components in an application, allowing it to manage and perform multi-VM operations at an application level.
-Changes like scale up for one component propagate across the application, with NuCalm resolving other tasks like editing load balancers appropriately.
+Calm understands dependencies between components in an application, allowing it to manage and perform multi-VM operations at an application level.
+Changes like scale up for one component propagate across the application, with Calm resolving other tasks like editing load balancers appropriately.

-1-Click application provisioning is possible with NuCalm’s application-focused interface, whether the application is a single VM or multiple VMs being provisioned in the backend.
+1-Click application provisioning is possible with Calm’s application-focused interface, whether the application is a single VM or multiple VMs being provisioned in the backend.

 **AppStore**